gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/model-workflow-configuration.md

 -   the expected inputs of the model run
 -   the expected outputs of the model run

-This configuration is contained in two critical entities.
+This configuration is contained in two critical types of entities.

-The [model run workflow template](#model-run-workflow-template) provides a blueprint or template for a modelling activity which consumes inputs, and produces outputs using a particular [model](./establishing-required-entities#model) at a particular point in time (version).
+A [model run workflow template](#model-run-workflow-template) provides a blueprint or template for a modelling activity which consumes inputs, and produces outputs using a particular [model](./establishing-required-entities#model) at a particular point in time (version).
 Model run workflow templates point to input and output dataset templates.

-The [dataset template](#dataset-template) provides a blueprint for a dataset which is _instantiated_ or _satisfied_ at model run registration time.
+A [dataset template](#dataset-template) provides a blueprint for a dataset which is _instantiated_ or _satisfied_ at model run registration time.
 Dataset templates usually specify a set of _resources_ (files and/or folders) which must be provided in the conforming dataset.

 {% include notes.html content="It may be useful to consider templates as <i>containers</i> of a particular shape, which provide a structure to the data which is <i>instantiated</i> in a model run record.
 Templates (dataset and workflow) are reusable (see <a href=\"./establishing-required-entities#when-to-create-and-when-to-reuse\">occurants vs continuants</a> for more discussion about entity reusability), while model run records are not.
 " %}